Zacbaron/Docs/pages/mydoc/mydoc_member_SEreturns.md

 {% include image.html file="backoffice/membersreturnslist.png" alt="Member Returns List" caption="Member Returns List" %}

 {% include image.html file="backoffice/memberreturnview.png" alt="Member Rerturn View" caption="Member Return View" %}

+Back office operators are also able to create new SE Returns, or view the SE Returns more in depth, and view any invoices and receipts linked to the return.